pingcap/docs-cn/partitioned-table.md

 >
 > `NULL` is not an integer.
 TiDB's partitioning implementation treats `NULL` as being less than any other integer values, just as `ORDER BY` does.

-#### Handling of NULL with range partitioning
+#### Handling of NULL with Range partitioning

-When you insert a row into a table partitioned by range, and the column value used to determine the partition is `NULL`, then this row is inserted into the lowest partition.
+When you insert a row into a table partitioned by Range, and the column value used to determine the partition is `NULL`, then this row is inserted into the lowest partition.

 {{< copyable "sql" >}}